formal-land/formal.land/blog/2025-08-13-verification-of-openvm-branch-eq.md

 :::info

-This work was funded by the [Ethereum Foundation](https://ethereum.foundation/) to whom we are thankful, as part of the [zkEVM Formal Verification Project](https://verified-zkevm.org/), to "accelerate the application of formal verification methods to zkEVMs".
+This work was funded by a grant from the [Ethereum Foundation](https://ethereum.foundation/) to whom we are thankful, as part of the [zkEVM Formal Verification Project](https://verified-zkevm.org/), to "accelerate the application of formal verification methods to zkEVMs".

 :::